wethod/learning-center-source/content/pipeline/index.md

 ## Timeline

 Sometimes managing your customers’ relationships can be difficult if you are working in a team and you can easily get lost.

-In Timeline you can keep all your **customer relationship’s history**.
+With Timeline you can keep all your **customer relationship’s history**.
 Every project has its own project timeline and everyone in your team can access to it.

 Add to Timeline activities you think are important to remember like: